Your Registered Retirement Savings Plan (RRSP) isn’t only an important retirement savings vehicle, it’s also a powerful tax saving tool.

 What if I exceed my RRSP deduction limit?

-You can’t contribute more than your allowable RRSP deduction limit in a year.
-If you do, your extra contributions, above $2,000, will get the attention of the CRA and you may face penalties of 1% per month.
+You can’t deduct more than your RRSP deduction limit in a year.
+If you contribute more than your contribution limit you may face penalties of 1% per month.

 Just know that you won’t receive a tax deduction for the excess contribution.